codevence/fair-wizard-guide/docs/applications/data-management-planner/knowledge-models/editors/index.rst

 Knowledge Model Editors
 ***********************

-As admins and data stewards, we can see a list of all knowledge model editors.
+Users with the :ref:`Use Knowledge Model Editor<roles>` role permission can see a list of all knowledge model editors.

 .. figure:: index/knowledge-model-editors-list.png